Blendify/blender-manual/trunk/blender_docs/manual/about/writing_style_guide.rst

 The main goals for this manual are as follows.

 User Focused
-   This manual is to be user focused, while we have technical users, the manual should focus on being generally understandable for non-technical users.
+   While we have technical users, this manual shall be kept understandable by non-technical users.
 Complete
    So there is a canonical source of truth for each of Blender's key areas.
    This doesn't mean we have to document every small detail,